 But what about ferry travel in Oregon today?
 While there were once as many as hundreds of ferries serving early Oregonians, now there are only three that still move people across water bodies.
 And, Clackamas County ferry admirers were close to losing one of those earlier this year.
 Some of the popular early ferries included one first built in 1843-1844 by Jesse Applegate crossing the Willamette River between the old Jason Lee Mission site north of Salem and the town of Wheatland on the west.
 It’s fair to say my great great greats would have traveled that ferry.
 Just a few years later, though, that ferry was replaced by one known today as the Wheatland Ferry, still operating today as it connects Marion and Yamhill Counties.

-A ferry I admit to having never yet ridden is the Buena Vista Ferry which connects Marion and Polk Counties, crossing a span of almost 4 miles: is this true?
+A ferry I admit to having never yet ridden is the Buena Vista Ferry which connects Marion and Polk Counties, crossing a short span.
 Buena Visa had its hey day beginning in 1847 by Reason B. Hall, settling on a land donation claim.
 Much of the pottery used by early pioneers came from the Buena Vista factory, an operation that allowed the community to build a thriving population toward the end of the 1800’s, a community also supported by being situated in a prolific hops-growing area.
 This early town included two doctors, drug stores, saloons, hotel, school, churches and stores: quite a recipe for a booming town by that era’s standards.
 It was, in fact, even considered, back then, as a potential state capitol site.
 Yet, when the railroad line bypassed Buena Vista and instead connected the town of Independence, Buena Vista slowly faded.
 Today its area is recognized as unincorporated.
 And yet, it still operates one of our three existing Oregon ferries.